Why Your New Pet Needs to See a Vet After Adoption

 Pet adoption is excellent, but right after you adopt them, you should see the vet for a few reasons.
-The first being that it helps establish a good association with the vet.
-If you only take your pet to the vet when they’re in pain or discomfort, they will associate the veterinarian as a bad experience.
+The first is that it helps establish a good association with the vet.
+If you only take your pet to the vet when they’re in pain or discomfort, they will associate the veterinarian with a bad experience.
 Another reason to take them to the vet right after adopting is to make sure your dog is in good standing or if they need any particular medication or treatment in the future.

 When going to the vet for the first time, it can seem overwhelming with all the information they may give you, so here’s a little cheat sheet of information on what to expect when going to your pet’s first visit.